 Over the past two decades, it has been without a doubt an incredible time for the airline industry.
-Thousands of flights are commencing every single day, with millions of passengers travelling for both business and pleasure across the globe.
+Thousands of flights are commencing every single day, with millions of passengers traveling for both business and pleasure across the globe.
 Analysts speculate that flights will only proliferate even further in the coming years.

-The airline industry however, is not the only positively affected player from this trend.
+The airline industry, however, is not the only positively affected player from this trend.
 For travelers, this increase in travel means many more flights, and consequently a need for more better travel luggage, particularly carry on luggage.

 This type of luggage is by far the most popular among frequent fliers to its flexibility to have with you the entire time, as well as its compact nature that makes it ideal for small trips, which is what most travelers are embarking on.